Bachelor of Science in Biomedical Informatics

 The B.S. in Biomedical Informatics offered by IUPUI is eligible for Midwest Student Exchange Program (MSEP) which significantly reduces out-of-state IUPUI tuition—to 150% of in-state tuition—for students from participating states.

 Accelerated studies save you time and money

 Our program offers a gateway to accelerated graduate studies.
 Students can earn a Bachelor of Science in Biomedical Informatics plus a Master of Science either in Health Informatics or Bioinformatics in only 5 years.

 Accelerated 4+1 programs are time and cost efficient—allowing you to complete two degrees in five years—with increased career opportunities and earning potential.

 An interdisciplinary field of study

 The Biomedical Informatics Bachelor of Science degree is aimed at students who have an introductory background in both computing and biology.
-The 120-credit-hour program integrates knowledge from health, information systems, biomedical science, and other related areas.
+The 120-credit-hour program integrates knowledge from health, information science, biomedical science, programming, bioinformatics, and other related areas.